FarhanAliQureshi/csv-table/README.md

 Once I needed to quickly view a CSV file in my mobile phone.
 However, it was difficult to look through the data in a simple text editor.
 That's when I came with this simple solution.
 No need to have cloud storage apps, internet connection, or any other heavy apps with full office suits.

 ## Install
+Clone this repository.
 Make sure following files are in the same directory:
 * `index.html`
 * `script.js`
 * `style.css`